From Second-Order Differential Geometry to Stochastic Geometric Mechanics: Stochastic Lagrangian mechanics

+So we equip $N$ with the (time-dependent) pushforward Riemannian metric of $g$ on $M$ by $f$, and with the Levi-Civita connection.

-\begin{example}[Canonical transformations for one-dimensional Bernstein'sreciprocal processes] Consider the scalar case of Example \ref{Brownian-bridge}, that is, the $\R$-valued Brownian reciprocal process with 2nd-order Hamiltonian $H(x,p,o) = H_0(x,p) + \frac{1}{2}o = \frac{1}{2}|p|^2+ \frac{1}{2}o$, where $g$ is the standard Euclidean metric on $\R$.
-The equations of motion is $DDX=0$, $QX = 1$ (cf. \eqref{EQM-eqn-motion}).
+\begin{example}[Canonical transformations for one-dimensional Bernstein's reciprocal processes] Consider the scalar case of Example \ref{Brownian-bridge}, that is, the $\R$-valued Brownian reciprocal process with 2nd-order Hamiltonian $H(x,p,o) = H_0(x,p) + \frac{1}{2}o = \frac{1}{2}|p|^2+ \frac{1}{2}o$.
+The equations of motion are $DDX=0$, $QX = 1$ (cf. \eqref{EQM-eqn-motion}).
 In the following, we will consider two canonical transformations which transform Brownian reciprocal processes to reciprocal processes derived from diffusions with linear potentials and quadratic potentials, respectively.